 The Ultimate Buying Guide for Picking the Right Motorcycle Gloves

 The second thing to remember is that not all gloves are created equal.
-There is a large difference in merely wearing any gloves and wearing specific gloves to match your riding style, common conditions, weather and other factors.
+There is a large difference between merely wearing gloves and wearing specific gloves to match your riding style—as well as riding conditions, weather, and other factors.

-In looking at creating this motorcycle glove guide we wanted to really go into details about what to look for when buying gloves, understand the types of gloves on the market, know the questions to ask yourself and things to look for when shopping for motorcycle gloves.
+When creating this motorcycle glove guide, we wanted to really go into detail about what to look for when buying gloves.
+We want you to understand the types of gloves on the market, know the right questions to ask when shopping, and look for the right features.

-As you will see there is more to motorcycle gloves than just whether they look cool.
-You need to consider comfort, function, durability, protection, materials and much more.
-From the materials used in their construction, to the research and development that goes into making sure a glove can withstand a race crash or off-road fall.
+As you will see, there’s a lot more to motorcycle gloves than whether they look cool.
+You need to consider comfort, function, durability, protection, materials, and much more.

-For new motorcycle riders please make sure to spend the time reading and researching motorcycle gloves.
-Experience riders may find that some of this is obvious, but we think education is a huge part of protecting yourself and enjoying riding for a long time.
+For new motorcycle riders, please make sure to spend time reading and researching your motorcycle gloves.
+Experienced riders may find that some of this is obvious, but we think education is a huge part of protecting yourself and enjoying riding for a long time.

-Just like anything else these days, motorcycle glove manufacturers have very specialized options for every riding style, type and conditions.
-One pair of gloves is not necessarily suitable for every type of riding style or condition so it is important to understand the differences and make the right choice.
+Just like anything else these days, motorcycle glove manufacturers have very specialized options for every riding style, type, and condition.
+One pair of gloves is not necessarily suitable for every type of riding style or condition, so it is important to understand the differences and make the right choice.

-Always remember that your goal with choosing motorcycle gloves is matching the glove to your riding style, the type of driving you do, the weather rider in and ultimately the safety they provide for your hands and fingers in the case of an accident.
+Always remember that your goal with choosing motorcycle gloves is matching the glove to your riding style, the type of riding you do, the weather you ride in—and ultimately, the safety they provide for your hands and fingers in case of an accident.

-Clearly we all have budgets too so you will likely have to make tradeoffs or invest in five pairs of gloves.
-There is nothing wrong with the tradeoffs, just make sure you understand them and make an informed decision.
+Clearly, we all have budgets too, so you may have to make tradeoffs.
+There is nothing wrong with that; just make sure you understand them and make an informed decision.

 1. No Gloves

-Some people aren’t aware that you should wear gloves when riding a motorcycle, but i’m sure after a few rides they will realize the protection it offers.
-Leather gloves look great and they also protect you against the cold wind and the vibrations of the motorcycle.
+Some people aren’t aware that you should wear gloves when riding a motorcycle, but I’m sure after a few rides they will realize the protection it offers.
+Leather gloves look great, and they also protect you against the wind blast and some vibrations of the motorcycle.

-Also in the unfortunate event that you do crash, most people try and catch themselves with their hands, it’s just a gut reaction.
-On a motorcycle you could be going 20, 30, 60+ miles per hour when you crash, and your hands will take a lot of the damage.
+Also, in the unfortunate event that you do crash, most people try and catch themselves with their hands—it’s just a gut reaction.
+On a motorcycle, you could be going 20, 30, or 60+ miles per hour when you crash, and your hands will take a lot of the damage.